Breakdown of Yearly Human-Induced Gross CO2 Emissions

 About the data

 The Global Carbon Project data for human emissions is the sum of the fossil CO2 emissions plus land-use change emissions.
-The values for 2023 are projections by the Global Carbon Project.
-The 2023 land-use projection is only given for changes in net land-use emissions.
-The Global Carbon Project only projected changes in land-use emission.
+The values for 2024 are projections by the Global Carbon Project.
+The 2024 land-use projection is only given for changes in net land-use emissions, based on only changes processes that emit.

 The fossil data is based on four main datasets containing global and national CO2 emissions.
 They estimate an uncertainty in global fossil CO2 emissions of ±5%.